CloudVPS/openpanel-buildbot-config/readme.txt

 ------------------

 This document describes how to setup and maintain buildbot for OpenPanel.

-Buildbot is a framework that allows for the automation of fetching sourcecode, compiling it, packaging it and presenting feedback for the developers.
+Buildbot is a framework that allows for the automation of all steps required to build, test, package and release software.

-The goal is to provide a continuous integration platform for developers to increase the speed of development and quality of code.
+It's goal is to provide a continuous integration platform enabling developers to decrease time between releases and improve overal quality of code.

-The order of the document is as follows:

-* Design Overview
-* Installation
-* Configuration
-* Daily Usage
-* Manipulation

-It should also have:

-* Details on all the buildsteps that are taken when doing a build.

-Finally: running this document through asciidoc will give a much more pleasant output.

 Design Overview
 ---------------

-In essence, buildbot works in a master/slave setup.
+Buildbot works in a master/slave setup.

-Like so:

 image:overview.png[Buildbot basics]